-All downstream sync flood events are forwarded to all secondary ports in the same partition, but the Received System Error and Signaled System Error status bits will are not be set.
+All downstream sync flood events are forwarded to all secondary ports in the same partition, but the Received System Error and Signaled System Error status bits are not set.

 Upstream sync flood events:

 Reflect sync flood events downward on the ingress port.